KoslickiLab/dnds_using_fmh_reproducibles/README.md

 Ensure to have this dataset in your working directory!

-We need to compare out FracMinHash dN/dS estimaions of GTDB representative genomes to a real world research question.
-Check back to the [Martinez-Gutierrez,2022](#martinez-gutierrez-2022-dataset) section and download the Martinez-Gutierrez (2022) dataset!
+To compare FracMinHash dN/dS estimaions of GTDB representative genomes to a real world research question, check back to the [Martinez-Gutierrez,2022](#martinez-gutierrez-2022-dataset) section and download the Martinez-Gutierrez (2022) dataset!

 Figure 4A compares estimations made by FracMinHash dN/dS to an implemented maximum likelihood model, CodeML.